psychemedia/middle-english-romances/sir-amadace.md

 And therof myght non geyte:
 Be the rode, that wer a badde ende!

-" Bot nay, Y will noght soo,
+"Bot nay, Y will noght soo,
 Myn owne consell Y wyll do:
 Hyd sorro is better than sene!
 Stywarde, as thou art me lefe